PARADISE OF SWEET WINES!

 CHÂTEAU DOISY VEDRINES 90p

 Light golden.
 Splendid and well-defined on the nose with aromas of melon, peach and apricot, powerful taste of tropical fruits (pineapple and guava), well-balanced and honey marked aftertaste.
-It's nicely constructed wine, which easily last for next 10-15 years.
+It's nicely constructed wine, which easily lasts for the next 10-15 years.

 CHÂTEAU DE MALLE 90p